 Tickets usually sell out a week in advance and sometimes much faster during high season (May-September) so make sure to book early.
 Remember to bring your passport as this will be cross checked against your entrance permit to the main city site and Huayna Picchu.

-You can secure your climbing Huayna Picchu ticket through the the Peru Ministry of Culture website (http://www.machupicchu.gob.pe/), or if you are travelling with a tour agent then they can do this on your behalf, often at no additional expense.
+Costs quoted in this article were correct as of 2016, but prices may have changed since then.
+You can check the most up to dat prices on the Peru Ministry of Culture website: http://www.machupicchu.gob.pe/.
+You can secure your climbing Huayna Picchu ticket through this website or if you are travelling with a tour agent then they can do this on your behalf, often at no additional expense.